ase1541/RL_params_strategy_change/README.md

-# RL_traiding
+# RL_trading_params_change

 The very AIM of this project is to build a RL Agent able to find the optimal parameters for a trading strategy called Histogram Retracement.
 Therefore, the Agent will select the parameters more suitable to maximize sharp ratio of each transaction.
-There are several scripts in this project:
+There are several scripts in this project.
+There are two big groups of scripts:

+<ins>**Scripts related to the traiding strategy**<ins>
 1/ **main.py**: It is the general code where the general calls to the other scripts are done.
 Here we obtain the dataset for the stock that we want to study through the library invest.py.